ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/invoca/update2.md

 Did some exploration with the Hugging Face API and directly using the pretrained transformer models, which is mainly based on the multi-head self attention mechanism that replaces the original recurrence.
 Also gained some experienced with BERT: specifically using distilled BERT with pretrained weights and embedding.

 ## React Frontend/Backend Basics:
+We had a client/server test application in Python to demonstrate the classifying power of our models and also feed more conversation data into the models in real time.
+For reproducability and versatility, we decided to move this and our other model components into a React app that uses MongoDB and Docker to connect all the components of our app.